Center for Community Self-Help

 Self-Help is a national community development financial institution headquartered in Durham, North Carolina.
 Between the years of 1980-2017, Self-Help reportedly provided over $7 billion in financing to 146,000 families, individuals and businesses.
-It aims to drive economic development and strengthen communities by providing financial services, lending to individuals, small businesses and nonprofits.
+The organization seeks to support economic development and community stability by offering financial services and loans to individuals, small businesses, and nonprofits.
+Its activities also include real estate development and the promotion of fair financial practices nationwide.
 It also aims to develop real estate and promote fair financial practices across the nation.
 Through its credit union network, Self-Help serves 150,000 members in North Carolina, California, Illinois, South Carolina, Virginia, Wisconsin and Florida.

-In recent years, Self-Help's credit union network has expanded.
-In North Carolina, Self-Help Credit Union has merged with more than 10 community-focused credit unions—locally rooted institutions that sought to stabilize their operations and increase output.
-More recently, Self-Help has had mergers with community credit unions in Florida and South Carolina.

-In 2008, Self-Help started serving in California as self-help federal credit union (SHFCU).
-In Los Angeles, Self-Help acquired five stores from a conventional check casher and converted them into a hybrid check casher/credit union model that serves unbanked and underbanked consumers.

-Today, Self-Help Credit Union and Self-Help Federal Credit Union form a network of over 50 branches serving approximately 145,000 people in six states.

-Aims

-Martin Eakes and Bonnie Wright founded Self-Help in 1980 to provide management assistance to worker-cooperative businesses in low-income communities.
-In 1984, Self-Help established its financing affiliates, Self-Help Credit Union and Self-Help Ventures Fund, to help disadvantaged individuals build wealth through home and small business ownership.

-Supporting small businesses

-Self-Help's early lending focused on small businesses.
-The organization adapted international microlending models to the U.S. market, and then expanded into larger loans well-suited to bigger firms that were a main source of employment in rural communities.
-Over the years, Self-Help diversified its lending to businesses and nonprofits.
-Through 2014, Self-Help had made over $800 million in loans to entrepreneurs.

-Supporting homeownership
+History

 In 1985, Self-Help began making home loans to North Carolina families unable to secure conventional mortgages.
 Looking to expand its community development impact, Self-Help worked with Fannie Mae to create more home-buying opportunities for underserved borrowers in the late 1980s.
 Later, Self-Help partnered with Fannie Mae and the Ford Foundation in 1998 to create the Community Advantage Program which provides credit enhancement to conventional lenders.
 The Community Advantage Program reportedly awarded over $2 billion in affordable home mortgage loans to minority and low-wealth homebuyers nationwide over a five-year period.
 After analyzing the data from this program, Self-Help determined that low-income borrowers are good credit risks when they are offered responsible loans at fair rates.